mark-watson/hy-lisp-python-book/manuscript/llm_colab.md

 # Large Language Models Experiments Using Google Colab

-In addition to using OpenAI, Cohere, LLM APIs, etc. you can also run smaller LLMs locally on your laptop if you have enough memory (and optionally a good GPU).
+In addition to using LLM APIs from OpenAI, Cohere, etc. you can also run smaller LLMs locally on your laptop if you have enough memory (and optionally a good GPU).
 When I experiment with self-hosted LLMs I usually run them in the cloud using either Google Colab or a leased GPU server from Lambda Labs.

 We will use the Hugging Face tiiuae/falcon-7b model.
 You can read the [Hugging Face documentation for the tiiuae/falcon-7b model](https://huggingface.co/tiiuae/falcon-7b-instruct).